mdietrichstein/ir-search-engine-rust/README.md

 # Readme
-Warning: This project serves me as a learning project for Rust and is at a very early development stage
+_Note: This project serves me as a learning project for Rust and is at a very early development stage_

 A Port of my [Python-based text search engine](https://github.com/mdietrichstein/advanced-ir-search_engine) to Rust.
 Based on concepts from Stanford's Introduction to Information Retrieval Book.